etijskens/onesided/thoughts-on-noncontiguous-data.md

 In principle, it should be possible to only send the length of the index array.
 The indices themselves are useless, as they must be replaced by indices of new particles.
 This makes the message a little shorter.

+Another question that is to be solved, is wether the particle properties need to be sent as SoA or AoS.
+If we want to avoid copying the noncontiguous data into a contiguous data array (which is what we did so far), we need a memcopy for each particle property and each element: from the particle container to the window on the sending side, and from the readBuffer to the particle container on the reading side.
+As AoS means that the loop over the element indices (which are stored as a contiguous list) is made only once, we suspect that there are a little less cache misses than with SoA.